Kefalonia offers a chance to relax on its lovely beaches.

-Holiday sailors tend to cruise down the east coast, taking advantage of the sheltered harbours at Ayia Eufimia, Fiskardo, Sami and Poros.
-On the more exposed west coast, there is only one fair weather harbour, at Assos.
-To the southwest, Argostoli and Lixouri (in the Gulf of Argostoli) are the best places to drop anchor.
+Holiday sailors tend to cruise down the east coast, taking advantage of the sheltered harbours at Ayia Eufemia, Fiskardo, Sami and Poros.
+On the more exposed west coast, there is only one fair-weather harbour at Assos.
+Argostoli and Lixouri (in the Gulf of Argostoli) are the best places to drop anchor to the southwest.

 Claims to fame